hashgraph/hedera-improvement-proposal/HIP/hip-28.md

 ## How to Teach This

-There will be a open-source reposity with a reference implementation of the Guardian Type Solution to learn how to use the componants for various applications.
+There is an open-source [repository](https://github.com/hashgraph/guardian) with a reference implementation of the Guardian Type Solution to learn how to use the componants for various applications.

 ## Reference Implementation

-There will be a open-source repository with a reference implementation of the Guardian Type Solution to learn how to use the componants for various applications.
+There is an open-source [repository](https://github.com/hashgraph/guardian) with a reference implementation of the Guardian Type Solution to learn how to use the componants for various applications.
 This reference implementation is designed with modularity so that different components may be swapped out based on various implementation requirements.
 Please see the open-source Guardian's architecture diagram below:

 ![Open Source Guardian Architecture](https://user-images.githubusercontent.com/40637665/137015939-135e2f50-6123-4abf-936d-5c1c2516926d.png)